History of Cameroon in Timeline

 In 2017, factory-based industry accounted for an estimated 26.5% of Cameroon's GDP.

-In 2017, there were language protests by the Anglophone population in Cameroon, leading to military deployment, deaths, imprisonment, and the declaration of an independent Republic of Ambazonia, evolving into the Anglophone Crisis.
+In 2017, language protests by the Anglophone population against perceived oppression led to military deployment, killings, imprisonment, and the declaration of an independent Republic of Ambazonia.

-Since 2017, the military in Cameroon has been handling the Anglophone separatist movement.
+In 2017, the military became involved in handling the Anglophone separatist movement.

-July 2018: UN expresses concern about human rights violations in Cameroon
+July 2018: UN expresses concern over human rights violations

 On 25 July 2018, the UN High Commissioner for Human Rights Zeid Ra'ad Al Hussein expressed deep concern about reports of violations and abuses in the English-speaking Northwest and Southwest regions of Cameroon.